 Check there isn’t a ‘fake’ mum – most fake mums don’t interact with the puppies as they fear the real mum returning.

 Watch out for puppies or kittens labelled as ‘rescue’ but with much higher than expected price tags.

 If you feel rushed or pressurised into parting with cash, this is a red flag.

 Health problems observed at purchase are not normal and don’t be convinced otherwise.

-Beware of offers to meet somewhere convenient e.g. car park or motorway services, or ‘shop front’ premises, common with rented properties just to make sales, and ‘sales rooms’ kept separate from nearby or onsite puppy farm.
+Beware of offers to meet somewhere convenient e.g. car park or motorway services, or ‘shop front’ premises, common with rented properties just to make sales, and ‘sales rooms’ kept separate from a nearby or onsite puppy farm.